-Now that we’ve compared both companies, you can see how similar their delivery speed, service options, reliability, and prices are.
-However, if we look back at the prices, FedEx is for the win.
-Although there’s not much of a difference between the rates, FedEx is cheaper.
+Now we’ve compared both companies.
+You can see how similar their delivery speed, service options, reliability, and prices are.
+However, if we look back at the prices and compare their services, they are almost on par.

+Both carriers perform equally well when it comes to sustainability.
 It is a tough choice to pick between these two companies.
-In the end, it all comes down to the services offered on your preferred route or the timing of the package.
+In the end, it all comes down to the services offered on your preferred route.
+It also depends on the delivery time for the package.

 9. 5 Ways to Reduce the Shipping Carrier (FedEx and UPS) Costs

-This is the best way to reduce shipping costs because along with providing shipping options and buying insurance, third-party services make time for you to focus on other critical elements of your business.
+This is the best way to reduce shipping costs.
+Third-party services provide eCommerce shipping options and buying insurance.
+Additionally, they make time for you to focus on other critical elements of your eCommerce business.

 Aggregators team up with courier companies and facilitate a cheaper rate of shipments.
-You’re just required to sign up on their platform, where your marketplace is integrated and shipping your products gets easier.
-This reduces costs tracks shipments and chooses your courier priorities.
+Once you sign up on their platform, your marketplace is integrated and shipping your eCommerce products gets easier.
+This reduces costs when tracking shipments and choosing your courier priorities.

 Prepaid shipping means buying labels in advance instead of doing it over and over again on each item.
 Several carriers provide discounts on prepaid shipping.
-This works best if you’re sending the same weight packages daily and the shipping costs are predetermined.
+This works best if you’re sending the same weight packages daily.
+It is also suitable when the shipping costs are predetermined.